Have you wondered what life is like for those of us from different countries and cultures around the world that also have a case of wanderlust?

 What is one lesson you can give to other travellers reading this blog?

-Stay tuned for more travellers from around the world next week.
-If you'd like to be featured please get in touch at firstname.lastname@example.org
+Stay tuned for more travellers from around the world over the coming weeks.
+If you’d like to be featured please get in touch at firstname.lastname@example.org